christopherdeutsch/devbox/README.md

 1. Uses the [chefzero_simple](https://github.com/christopherdeutsch/chefzero_simple) gem
 to enable running chef-zero locally with minimal hassle
+2. Provides a `bootstrap.sh` shell script to download/install/run everything

-2. Provides a `zero.json` file with the devbox cookbook runlist
+3. Provides a `zero.json` file with the devbox cookbook runlist

 ## License and Authors